Welcome, new students!

 This is not only good school advice, but good life advice.
 When I started my first engineering class, I was distraught over how difficult the material was.
 I questioned whether I was a right fit for the major, despite knowing I’m a strong student.
 But no matter what you decide to do, it will be tough at times.
 Don’t give up on your dreams because they initially seem difficult, give everything some time.

-Aufia Zhowandai is a sophomore majoring in biomedical engineering.
+Aufia Zhowandai is a junior majoring in biomedical engineering.